irisiflimsi/harn-geomap/README.md

 _www_ from the archive to _www_ in _data_dir_.
 In other words, such that the enclosing cryptic directory is not used.
 This will create (or update) a directory called `GEOSERVER_HOME/data_dir/workspaces/images`.

-Inside you will find a file CONTENTS.md.
-The files listed therein you need to create, because they will contain copyrighted material that cannot be published here.
+You will also find a file CONTENTS.md.
+The files listed therein can be obtained from me, when the originals were hosted on lythia.com.

-## Usage
+For canon material we need to find another mode of proof that you actually could create the GeoTIFF yourself from owned material.

 Once you have prepared the necessary files, you need to start _geoserver_ in case you haven't done so yet.
 (Starting is part of the installation instructions, so it is likely that you already did so.)
 You may already read on how to change the default admin password.

+You then should create the sub-directories as data stores inside of _geoserver_ as _Image Mosaic_ and publish them as layers of the same name.

 **Without preparing at least _kethira.tif_, you will only see an empty page!**